Sequential change-point detection for mutually exciting point processes over networks: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we compare several change-point detection procedures using a simulated example.
-Consider a small network of $D=8$ nodes, shown in Figure~\ref{fig:model}.
-The background intensity is proportional to the size of the node ranging from 0.5 to 1, and the edges indicate the directed influence between nodes.
+In this section, we compare several change-point detection procedures using simulated examples on a small network with 8 nodes and a larger one with 100 nodes.
+The small network is shown in Figure~\ref{fig:model}.
+The base intensity is proportional to the size of the node ranging from 0.5 to 1, and the edges indicate the asymmetrical influences between nodes.
 The edges in black are the pre-change parameters, while the edges in orange show a topological change between nodes 1,2, and 3.
-There are two emerging edges after the change-point, with all other edges remain the same.
+There are two emerging edges after the change-point, while all other edges remain the same.
+For the 100-node network, the background intensity is set to be 0.05 for all nodes.
+All nodes work independently in the pre-change scenario, while the post-change network consists of 200 directed edges with weight 0.2 chosen at random.

-Figure~\ref{fig:stats} shows the CUSUM, GLR, and score statistics, respectively, where the dashed line indicates the change-point.
-As expected, CUSUM grows steadily larger after the change-point.
-The score and GLR statistics drawn are based on the same sequence of events.
-They are generally larger after the change-point, while the change in the score statistic is more evident than in the GLR statistic.
+Throughout this section, we use the exponential decaying kernel $\varphi_{ij}(t) = e^{-t},\forall i,j$ to generate event data.
+The kernel functions are truncated at $B = 5$ to leverage the computational and memory efficient procedures in Section \ref{sec:cusum}.
+The update rate is set at $\gamma = 5$.

+Figure~\ref{fig:stats} visualizes the CUSUM, GLR, and score statistics on the same sequence of events for both networks.
+As expected, CUSUM grows steadily larger after the change-point for both network settings.
+The differenced CUSUM, GLR and score statistics show similar post-change fluctuations, as they can be understood as various measurements of how the process within the sliding window differs from the pre-change scenario.
+The proposed CUSUM procedure appears to be the least noisy before the change-point, which may be another explanation of why CUSUM has the best performance (see later), apart from its cumulative nature.